 - African American – 2%

-No matter how you look at it these numbers are frightening with 5,500 hospital visits and 700 deaths related to drug or alcohol abuse happen every year in Orange County.
+No matter how you look at it these numbers are frightening with 5,500 hospital visits and 700 deaths related to drug or alcohol abuse happening every year in Orange County.
 51.5% of deaths are caused by prescription drugs.
 37.5% of Hispanics and 20% of Caucasians are likely to die of an illegal drug overdose.
 While Hispanics might have double the death rate of Caucasians with illicit drugs, Caucasians at 56.1% are more likely than Hispanics at 30.1% to die from a prescription drug overdose.

 Choice of Drugs